 The Board is responsible for providing leadership, setting strategy and ensuring control.
-It comprises of 13 non-executive Directors.
+A number of directors resigned during the year having given great service to the board.
+This was aligned with the need to ensure good governance and the need to attract new skills required for the next phase of the project.
 The Board's non-executive Directors are drawn from diverse backgrounds and bring their expertise and decision-making skills to the Board deliberations.